Urban farms may be operated on a for-profit, non-profit, and/or a social enterprise model.

 Urban farming supports many of our green initiatives including improved biodiversity, making use of under-utilized spaces, reducing food import impacts, and enhancing Vancouver's green enconomy.

-If you are an interested in urban farming, you should review the following guides and complete the necessary documentation.
+If you are interested in urban farming, you should review the following guides and complete the necessary documentation.

 There are two classes of urban farms, Class A and Class B. Regulations for your farm will depend on the class.